-So don’t be too disappointed, when you wanted to download and play “Antenna Dilemma” in the hope to disclose each secret of C432632′s world.
-Just be happy that such a game exists (for free, by the way!), and with it the possibility to evolve into something even bigger!
-Let’s congratulate GOLOSO Games and Philip Aldous for their hard work paying off and together we may be able to motivate them to do “Antenna Dilemma – The full series”.
-Now that would fire up the ratings.
-And that would be what this sweet gem of a game deserves.
+So do not be too disappointed, when you wanted to download and play “Antenna Dilemma” in the hope to disclose each secret of C432632′s world.
+Just be happy that such a game exists, and with it the possibility to evolve into something even bigger.
+Let us congratulate Goloso Games and Philip Aldous for their hard work paying off and together we may be able to motivate them to create the next chapter. >>PLAY